metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 ## Installing the required system packages

-All of the below commands must be run as root or via 'sudo'.
+These package-installation commands will need to be run as root or via 'sudo'.

 - `Ubuntu 18 or 20`